A turbo is one of the most significant ways to dramatically increase how much horsepower your engine puts out.

 How Much Horsepower Does A Twin Turbo Add?

-There are lots of factors to consider here.
+There are several factors to consider here.

 First, think about what “horsepower” actually means.
 It’s referring to the peak power – the most you ever get out of your engine.

 Some twin-turbo systems pair a large turbo (for high rpm) with a small one (for low rpm).
-If you removed the small one, you’d still see about the same power output, even though acceleration would be far poorer.
+If you removed the little one, you’d still see about the same power output, even though acceleration would be far poorer.
 This is because the peak horsepower is still around the same.

 How Much Horsepower Does A Turbo Add To Certain Engines?